hoprnet/hoprnet/packages/hopli/README.md

 cargo install --path .
 ```

-To create some identities
+To create some identities with password as env variable.
+Alternatively, a path to the password file can be provided with `--password-path`, e.g. `--password-path ./.pwd`

 ```
+IDENTITY_PASSWORD=local
 hopli identity \
     --action create \
-    --password switzerland \
     --directory "./test" \
     --name node_ \
     --number 3
 ```

-To fund nodes
+To fund nodes with password from env variable `IDENTITY_PASSWORD`.
+Alternatively, a path to the password file can be provided with `--password-path`, e.g. `--password-path ./.pwd`

 ```
+IDENTITY_PASSWORD=local
 hopli faucet \
     --environment-name anvil-localhost --environment-type development \
-    --password local --use-local-identities --identity-directory "/tmp" \
+    --use-local-identities --identity-directory "/tmp" \
     --address 0x0aa7420c43b8c1a7b165d216948870c8ecfe1ee1 \
     --private-key <bank_private_key> \
     --contracts-root "../ethereum/contracts" \